 You can get spirulina in a few different forms.
 This powder from Micro Ingredients, makes it easy to add spirulina to shakes and smoothies.

-Micro Ingredients Pure Organic Spirulina Powder,1 Pound, Rich in Antioxidant, Minerals, Fatty Acids, Fiber and Protein, No Irradiated, No Contaminated, No GMOs and Vegan Friendly
+Micro Ingredients Organic Spirulina Powder, 1 Pound (16 Ounce), Rich in Chlorophyll, Minerals, Fatty Acids, Fiber, Protein and Support Immune System, No Irradiated, No Contaminated, No GMOs

 If you prefer tablets, though, we recommend these from Nutrex Hawaii.
 Then, you can just take one daily with water or food.

-400 ct Pure Hawaiian Spirulina-500 mg Tablets 400 Count-Natural Premium Spirulina from Hawaii-Vegan, Non-GMO, Immunity Support- Superfood Supplement
+Pure Hawaiian Spirulina-500 mg Tablets 400 Count - Natural Premium Spirulina from Hawaii - Vega Non-GMOImmunity Support - Superfood Supplement & Natural Multivitamin

 Staying hydrated is one of the simplest ways to prevent dark circles, but another is to simply eat more of these nutritious foods.
 Not only will they help you get your daily dose of fluids, but they’ll also help you improve and maintain the health and appearance of your skin.